 (4) In addition to a couple of unremarkable smoking bars I had a pleasant beer or two on the terraces of Erste Fracht Braugasthaus, Bahnhofplatz 6 and Sockenschuss Südstadt, Ettlinger Straße 33.
 Wirsthaus Wolfbräu, Werderstraße 51 looked good but was rammed.
 Ratebeer.com has a number of bars and brewpubs I didn’t manage to reach.

-(5) The first section of a new tramway in Luxembourg has recently opened in Kirchberg which will be extended in the next few years to the city centre and the railway station.
-Hopefully it will be accompanied by traffic control measures.
+(5) At the time of our visit, the first section of a new tramway in Luxembourg had recently opened in Kirchberg which has since been extended to the city centre and the railway station.
+Hopefully, it has been accompanied by traffic control measures.

 (6) In Luxembourg I visited: Café des Artistes, 22 Montée du Grund; Scott’s Pub (English), 4 Bisserweg, Grund (pictured) and Pygmalion (Irish), 19 Rue de la Tour Jacob, Clausen.
 The craft beer place mentioned is Craft Corner, 112 Rue de Bonnevoie.